zhg-y/Historical-Regions-Europe-Map-uPC/README.md

 <a name="sub-paragraph6-4"></a>
 ## 4. Thingummy shouldn’t be a region
-The broader question here is:*Should region X be removed ?*.
+The broader question here is :*Should region X be removed ?*

-My general response is: What are the downsides of including too many regions ?
+My general response is:
+What are the downsides of including too many regions ?
 Here are the main issues:
 1. Visual clutter – An excessive number of regions can make the map unreadable, with overlapping borders and labels.
 This is especially noticeable in areas like the Balkans and Hungary.